MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/landing-zone-security.md

 Protect the processes and data of innovation against cyberattacks as new applications are developed with [innovation security](../../secure/innovation-security.md) in mind.
 - [What is DevSecOps?](../../secure/innovation-security.md#what-is-devsecops): Integrated security into the already combined process of development and operations in DevOps to mitigate risks in the innovation process.
 - [Secure by design and shifting left](../../secure/innovation-security.md#secure-by-design-and-shifting-left): Involve security in all stages of the DevOps lifecycle and have teams align with innovation speed, reliability and resilience.
-- [Why DevSecOps?](../../secure/innovation-security.md#why-devsecops): To secure the DevOps process protecting against attackers exploiting weaknesses in all IT infrastructure within your organization which in turn protects your customers.
+- [Why DevSecOps?](../../secure/innovation-security.md#why-devsecops): To secure the DevOps process protecting against attackers exploiting weaknesses in all IT infrastructure within your organization, which in turn protects your customers.
 - [The DevSecOps Journey](../../secure/innovation-security.md#the-devsecops-journey): Use idea incubation and DevOps as a two-phase process like most organizations.
 Identify the MVP (minimum viable product) requirements, use leadership techniques to resolve teams conflicts, and integrate security in existing processes and tools.
 - [Tips on navigating the journey](../../secure/innovation-security.md#tips-on-navigating-the-journey): As you transform your security, there will be common challenges throughout the journey that will involve education, time, resourcing, and the overall shifting nature of IT operations.